btcpayserver/btcpayserver-doc/docs/Deployment/RPi4.md

 ## Install Linux on the Raspberry Pi

-Start by downloading the latest [64 Bit RaspiOS](https://downloads.raspberrypi.org/raspios_lite_arm64/images) to your existing computer.
+Start by downloading the latest [64 Bit RaspiOS](https://downloads.raspberrypi.org/raspios_lite_arm64/images).
+Select the most recent directory and download the zip file to your existing computer.
 The “Lite” distribution is fine for BTCPay setup.

 ### Flash your SD card with the Raspberry Pi OS for Linux